modelbrouwers/modelbrouwers/doc/shop.rst

 Search function
 ---------------

+Search function should be fast and yield appropriate results.
+Elastic-search may be the way to go if searching purely on database is not maintainable.

 ----
 Cart
 ----

+Cart status should be stored in the session and preserved if filling the card and then logging in.

 --------------------------------------------------------------
 Downloadable products (generating entrance tickets for events)
 --------------------------------------------------------------

+* barcodes should be unique (uuid?)
+* it should be verifiable that a ticket was scanned or not before
+* plugin-like implementation would be great
+* generate QR and/or barcode + render to PDF

 -----------------------------
 Customizable e-mail templates
 -----------------------------

+mail-editor is a great candidate for this, the idea is that a set of e-mail types is defined upfront, and in the admin the actual content can be templated out.

 --------
 Vouchers
 --------

+The ability to buy/gift vouchers to people as a product should be kept.
+A voucher should also have some sort of unique ID that tracks how much is used, so people can use a voucher for webshop purchases as well.

 -----------------------------------
 Carousel/highlighted items homepage
 -----------------------------------

+There should be a place to enter carousel items/highlighted items.
+These should probably just have a reference to the product so the proper URL can be generated, with image/description/position etc. fields.
+There should not be any hardcoding.

 ---------------
 Filter by brand
 ---------------

+The UI should allow a quick search by brand.

 ---------------
 Featured offers
 ---------------

+It should be possible to mark a product as featured offer, with an overridden price.

 ------------
 New products
 ------------

+New items should be listed.
+TDB what marks an product as 'new'.

 .. _Sendcloud: https://www.sendcloud.nl/